November 2020 will be the start of our third global symposium – the MenEngage Ubuntu Symposium.

 There are a number of opportunities for you to get involved with the Symposium:

-- Propose a session for the virtual event in November.
+- Propose a session for the opening event and subsequent sessions of the MenEngage Ubuntu Symposium.
 Submissions are open from 1 July 2020 until 15 August 2020.

 - You will soon be able to register your interest to attend the virtual event.
 Updates will be published here and on other MenEngage Alliance communications channels.